Code-the-Dream-School/python-200/lessons/06_AI_augmentation/semantic_rag.md

 You should only need to do this once per session.
 If you restart your computer or stop the container, you may need to run it again.

-Once that finishes, within Docker Desktop, click run (the arrow sign) on "Actions" column for the `pgvector_store` container that comes up.
-Once the container is running, you should see something similar to the image below.
+Once that finishes, within Docker Desktop (in Windows) you should see something similar to the image below.

 ![Docker screenshot](resources\docker_desktop_running.png)